Medfe03/Medfe03/README.md

 - Hi, I’m @Medfe03
-- I’m interested in have more knowledge
+- I’m interested in learnn and have more knowledge